pensjonatus/flash-fiction/blog/everybody-loves-my-baby.md

 ---
-title: 'Everybody Loves My Baby'
+title: Everybody Loves My Baby
 date: '2014-03-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Matthew rushed over to his fellows.
 It was a hot night and they were taking air